jackluson/babel-plugin-styled-components-px2vw/README.md

 2. Typing: `npm test` to run unit tests
 3. Typing: `npm run build` to compile `src/index.jsx` to `dist/index-jsx.js`

+### Online Demo

+click
+[react-boilerplate-typescript-mobile](https://jackluson.github.io/react-boilerplate-typescript-mobile/) and toggle device toolbar,see the style of the page,this is source code [repo](https://github.com/jackluson/react-boilerplate-typescript-mobile)

 ### Options

 > The options of the plugin are based on some of the option of [postcss-px-to-viewport](https://github.com/evrone/postcss-px-to-viewport), but not all options properties work, such as `exclude`、`include`